AdobeDocs/workfront.en/help/quicksilver/scenario-planner/create-and-edit-plans.md

    The timeline of the plan displays as the **Initial scenario**.

-   For information about creating additional scenarios, see [Create and compare plan scenarios in the Adobe Workfront Scenario Planner](../scenario-planner/create-and-compare-scenarios-for-a-plan.md).
+   For information about creating additional scenarios, see [Create and compare plan scenarios in the Scenario Planner](../scenario-planner/create-and-compare-scenarios-for-a-plan.md).

 1. (Optional) From the timeline drop-down menu select one of the options in the following table to change the way you view the timeline of the plan.